carpentries-incubator/workflows-nextflow/_episodes/08-nfcore.md

 # Usage instructions and documentation

-You can find general documentation and instructions for Nextflow and nf-core on the nf-core website: https://nf-co.re/.
+You can find general documentation and instructions for Nextflow and nf-core on the nf-core [website](https://nf-co.re/) .
 Pipeline-specific documentation is bundled with each pipeline in the /docs folder.
 This can be read either locally, on GitHub, or on the nf-core website.

-Each pipeline has its own webpage at https://nf-co.re/<pipeline_name> (e.g. [nf-co.re/rnaseq](https://nf-co.re/rnaseq/usage))
+Each pipeline has its own webpage at https://nf-co.re/<pipeline_name> e.g. [nf-co.re/rnaseq](https://nf-co.re/rnaseq/usage)

 In addition to this documentation, each pipeline comes with basic command line reference.
 This can be seen by running the pipeline with the `--help` flag, for example: